kshaffer/cognition/week5.md

 ## Final reassessments

 Students who do not qualify for the final project may submit up to 5 points worth of new or reattempted videos and/or concept map contributions during the final week. *No collaboration allowed, no further reassessments allowed.*

-All final projects and reassessments are due by **11:59pm, Thursday July 2.**

 ## Learning objectives